 The following is a representative sample of Mr. Thomasch’s cases.*

-- U.S. Wireless Communications Carrier: Trial and appellate counsel in a patent infringement jury trial in the District of Nebraska.
+- U.S. Mobile Phone Carrier: Trial and appellate counsel in a patent infringement jury trial in the District of Nebraska.
 After a multi-week trial, the jury returned a complete defense verdict, finding that all five accused networks to did not infringe any of the six asserted patent claims.
 On appeal, the Federal Circuit dismissed Plaintiff’s appeal as moot based on its conclusion that the asserted patents recited patent-ineligible subject matter under 35 U.S.C. § 101, as argued by Mr. Thomasch on the carrier’s cross-appeal.

 - Lawson Software: Lead trial counsel for defendant in a civil contempt case following a plaintiff’s verdict of patent infringement and the entry of a permanent injunction by the United States District Court for the Eastern District of Virginia.
 Developed trial and appellate strategies for the contempt proceedings that resulted in a complete victory on the contempt charge and vacatur of the underlying injunction.